microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 such as Unity packages and images.
 Please install the latest git-lfs before cloning this repo.

 > NOTE: Features using AR Raycasts and AR Planes require the latest preview OpenXR runtime, which can be enabled [using the OpenXR Developer Tools for Windows Mixed Reality](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/native/openxr-getting-started#using-preview-extensions).
 To install this app, search for "OpenXR" in the Microsoft Store app on HoloLens 2.

 Recommend to run these samples on HoloLens 2 using following version of tools:

-- Visual Studio 2019, or later
+- Latest Visual Studio 2019
 - Unity 2020.3.6f1 LTS, or later
 - Unity OpenXR plugin 1.1.1, or later
-- Mixed Reality OpenXR plugic 0.9.3, or later
+- Mixed Reality OpenXR plugin 0.9.3, or later
+- MRTK Unity 2.7.0-preview.4, or later
 - Windows Mixed Reality Runtime 106 (preview), or later

 ### Sample for anchors and anchor persistence